-One month after I launched this blog, Trump won the presidential election and I considered scrapping this project in despair.
+One month after I launched This Week in Aurebesh, Trump won the presidential election and I considered scrapping this project in despair.
 I decided to keep going because I knew I would need a distraction in the days ahead, and I thought others out there could use one too.
 Over the next few years, this endeavor, SWTOR itself and the community of wonderful people I get to play with became an important respite from the turbulence of real life.
 But it can be hard to talk about fake space letters, giant robots and laser swords when so much is on the line.
 As an old straight white dude in a blue state, I have it lucky, but I fear for my friends and loved ones who just want to live their lives.
 People should be able to be who they are without fear.
 People should be able to love who they love without fear.
 Women should be able to decide what to do with their bodies without fear.
 People should be able to go to school, to church, to the store without fear.

 Star Wars is a story about rebellion against institutions that seek to rule with fear, and its metaphors are not about a bygone age, but of every age, including our own.
 But it’s just a story, a simple children’s story even.
 The story of our age is much more complicated and difficult, but now more than ever, in my real life, I will continue to do what I can to stand up for the rights of people who are being forced into the margins, the shadows and the closet.
 This is the core value of my faith and the aspiration of my adopted country, and I think it is something worth fighting for.